 In addition to being a doula, I have been a Registered Yoga Teacher since 2014, and hold a Bachelors degree in Fine Arts.
 I try to balance different skills and training in order to provide the most well rounded and custom support: for one family this might mean exploring guided meditations and visualization, for another it might be making birth art together to prepare or process past trauma, and yet for another family it will be simply being another pair of hands as they adjust to life with a newborn or a new child.
 While I continue to learn and attend different workshops, my best tools have always been and continue to be my presence/voice to gently guide, my hands to physically support you and rock your baby or help at home, and my ears to hear and understand.

 One of my offers is that of family photography, from maternity, to birth, to newborn time and family portraits.
 I have found that birth photography in particular can play an important role in keeping some of the most treasured memories, re-experiencing one’s birth in a positive light, and feeling proud when looking back at the images.
 It is such a joy for me to capture these fleeting moments.

-When I am not teaching or attending births, I spend a lot of time with my partner, daughter, and dog at a local park, reading, writing, watching movies, cooking, and hunting down new ice cream flavours.
+When I am not teaching or attending births, I spend a lot of time chasing my kids out at local parks, reading, writing, binging TV shows and movies, cooking, and hunting down new ice cream flavours.